prashclouds/generalized/ops-icinga2/README.md

 You can see the official documentation here https://supermarket.chef.io/cookbooks/python/versions/1.4.6

-- ops-base
-Cookbook that install some packages and plugins that will be useful.

-- ops-rabbitmq'
-Install a configure a rabbitmq server

-- ops-route53_autoupdate
-Attach the new machine to the DNS.

 Those dependencies are add on the Berksfile parent for the download and on the ops-icinga2/metadata.rb file.